onexdata/virtual-packages/README.md

-# virtual-packages
+# Virtual-packages

-Allows calling unpublished NPM packages as if they were published
+Adds a folder to the require path so you can call your packages as if they were published even though they may not be.

+Also allows overriding published packages with your own.